 Of course, money is also a welcome gift.
 (If you are a Nazarene church, be sure to send cash gifts through the General Treasurer so you can get 10% credit) and to make sure it really gets to them rather than being stolen in the mail.

 Church children's groups could also do a boxed-up birthday party for MKs in their church's Links missionary families.
-Have your children bring in small gifts that can be easily mailed: crayons, markers, pens, pencils, books, candy bars, gum, fruit drinks, balloons, stickers, stamp sets, note pads.
+Have your children bring in small gifts that can be easily mailed: crayons, markers, pens, pencils, books, candy bars, gum, fruit drinks, balloons, stickers, stamp sets, and note pads.
 If you're doing a birthday party box, include cake and frosting mix, candles, napkins, and prizes.
 Remember to do the party box well in advance so that it will arrive in time.
 Home-made birthday cards will add a special touch.

 Other things Links Missionary Kids might enjoy are: